- This post contains affiliate links. Read more here.

 Best for a Quick Freshen-Up: Burt’s Bees Waterless Shampoo for Dogs

-This spray-on waterless shampoo is made with 97% natural ingredients, including eucalyptus and honey, that will leave your pet shiny and nicely scented.
+This spray-on waterless shampoo is made with 97% natural ingredients, including eucalyptus and honey, that we found left our pets’ coats shiny and nicely scented.
 Like many dry shampoos for dogs, Burt’s Bees is PH-balanced to help moisturize your dog’s skin, and it’s paraben-free.

-We tested this easy spray-on shampoo on Hershey.
-He started with a dry coat, and we did a full-body spray.
-Burt’s Bees has a very pleasant but not overwhelming scent.
-After spraying the top of Hershey’s coat, we rubbed the spray in to make sure it penetrated to his undercoat, then did a light brush.
-From start to finish, this took only a few minutes, and Hershey came away with a fresh scent and shiny coat.
-We’d definitely recommend this product for a quick freshen-up!
+We tested this easy spray-on shampoo on Lab-Hound mix Hershey—doing a full-body spray on his dry coat.
+After spraying the top of Hershey’s coat, we rubbed the spray in to make sure it penetrated his undercoat, then did a light brush.
+From start to finish, this took only a few minutes, and Hershey came away with a fresh scent (pleasant but not overwhelming) and shiny coat.
+We’d definitely recommend this product for a quick freshen-up between groomings—but it might not be the best shampoo for really dirty coats.

 Pros: